d0tTino/GeneCoder/README.md

 - Optional error correction with Triple-Repeat, Hamming(7,4), Reed-Solomon, LDPC and Fountain codes.
 - Batch processing, parity checks and streaming support.
 - Flet-based GUI with analysis plots.
+- Base5 and base6 alphabet options for alternative nucleotide letters.
+These modes remap the standard ACGT symbols but **do not increase capacity**.

 ## Quick Start